Heringer-Epson/deploy_test/deploy_instructions.md

     + HB -> Source repositories.
     + On the top right, click Add repository.
     + Connect to external repo (naviagate through the options).
     + You may need to add an ssh key to git (not entirely sure).
-If so, see (this link)[https://cloud.google.com/source-repositories/docs/authentication#ssh].
+If so, see [this link](https://cloud.google.com/source-repositories/docs/authentication#ssh).
-    + If needed, more instructions can be found (here)[https://www.youtube.com/watch?v=D85bCIvPM1s].
+    + If needed, more instructions can be found [here](https://www.youtube.com/watch?v=D85bCIvPM1s).
 + Naviagte to your GCP project and start a GCS (terminal icon on top right).
   + ls (see the content of the home dir.
 The git repo should be there.
 If not, try:
   + gcloud source repos clone "REPOSITORY_NAME" "DIRECTORY_NAME"